Tsunamis

 National Geographic Education

-• You will get a list of results.
-Tsunamis 101 is a good starting point.
+• Tsunami 101 is a good starting point.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, e g [tsunami].
+You can leave out small words like ‘the’ and ‘of’ and just choose the main ones, eg tsunami.
 We can always change our keywords or add more if we need to.

 GNS Science

-GNS Science is an excellent website which covers information on a range of topic including tsunamis, earthquakes and volcanoes.
+GNS Science is an excellent New Zealand website which covers information on a range of topics including tsunamis, earthquakes and volcanoes.

 • Enter the keyword 'Tsunami' into the search bar at the top of the page.